EagleVector/URL_Shortener/README.md

 Authentication is the process of checking if the user is authenticated i.e having a valid account with correct cred.

 Authorization is the process of checking if the user is authorized to use a particular resource inside the domain.

+## Admin privilege:

+`/admin/urls/`

+List of all the user details and analytics of urls generated.